 Finding the perfect gift is an art.
 It needs to be useful, unique and most importantly a personalized representation of your friendship.
 Choosing the right gift that your friend will actually use is challenging.
 Here is a list of ideas for gifts you can get for a friend who uses a wheelchair.
 For more ideas, check out our holiday gift guide here!

 Often, side pouches that are designed for use with a wheelchair are pretty boring (or an ideal backdrop for patches and pins!).
 You can find patches lots of different places on the internet, depending on what you are looking for.
-They are a low cost and highly personalised gift that symbolise important things in your friendship!
+They are a low cost and highly personalized gift that symbolize important things in your friendship!
 Your friend can show their personality and friendship off to the world by rockin’ patches!
-If you are in Toronto, there is an entire expo dedicated to pins and patches on July 29!
+If you are in Toronto, there is an entire expo dedicated to pins and patches!

 Who needs more things, really?
 Consider planning an entire day of fun exploring and doing all of your friend’s favourite things!
 This blog post has some ideas of things to do in Toronto if you need help brainstorming!
 To check how accessible places are during your planning, check out the AccessNow app or AccessTO!

 Make a Golf Ball Joystick Handle ($2)

 You can use nail polish to decorate a golf ball, and drill a hole in the bottom to make a low-cost gift for your friend!
 Alternatively, you could design and 3D print a custom joystick handle if you are feeling creative!

 Wheelchair Gloves (~$20)